lab1092/blender-manual_ja/manual/render/output.rst

 ==============

 By default, each frame of an animation is saved in the /tmp directory.
-Change this or any field by :kbd:`shift-Lmb` clicking in the name field and entering a new name.
+Change this or any field by :kbd:`Shift-LMB` clicking in the name field and entering a new name.
 If you use the // and do not save a new .blend file somewhere, Blender assumes the // to refer to the Blender install folder.